JillianHebert/CharlesBookClub/README.md

 - `README.md`: This file with explanation of the project.
 - `CharlesBookClub.xlxs`: The data file provided by the book.
 - `CaseStudy.Rmd`: R markdown file that was used to analyze the data.
-- `CaseStudy.doc`: Word output of the report.
+- `CaseStudy.docx`: Word output of the report.
 - `CaseStudy.html`: The html output of the report.